Relieves hot flashes and vaginal dryness due to menopause.

 - VaginitisVaginitis8% for Cenestin vs.2% for placebo

-What to expect when you start Cenestin (Synthetic Conjugated Estrogens)Skip what to expect section.
+What to expect when you take Cenestin (Synthetic Conjugated Estrogens)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Take Cenestin (Synthetic Conjugated Estrogens) at the same time each day.
 If you miss a dose, take it as soon as possible, but if it’s almost time for your next dose, take only that dose.